Innate Movements Help Young Boy Release Fears

 Submitted by Maddy A, MOT, OTR/L

-Smiling boy with head on pillow peeking out from under blanket.
-Text: 4-year-old boy overcomes phobia of the dark.
+Smiling boy going to bed.
+Text: 4-year-old boy overcomes phobia of the dark

 BeforeAfter